 At first thought, making your bed seems like a huge a waste of time.
 After all, is there really a point in arranging all those sheets, blankets, and pillows every morning if you’re just going to undo the whole thing at night?

-Actually, yeah.
+Actually, yes.
 And it goes beyond just making your room look a little cleaner.

-Sure, making your bed every morning might seem like the kind of thing reserved for obsessive neat freaks or Martha Stewart-type domestic goddesses.
-But believe it or not, tidying up your sleep area can have a major impact on your well-being, your sleep quality, and even your health.
+Sure, making your bed as your first task of the day might seem like the kind of thing reserved for obsessive neat freaks or domestic goddesses.
+But believe it or not, tidying up your sleep area can have a major impact on your well-being and even your sleep quality.

 We’ve all had those mornings when getting up feels almost impossible.
 Maybe you didn’t get enough sleep the night before.
 Or you got into a huge fight with your partner.
-Or you’re dreading starting that project at work.
+Or you’re dreading starting that project at work tomorrow.
 Or the weather outside is terrible and you just aren’t in the mood to deal with real life.
+Even if you’re having a miserable day, starting out with a made-bed can change your perspective and even help you make tough decisions.

 Full disclosure: Making your bed won’t actually make any of those problems go away.
 But it does make you feel like you accomplished something.
 And that there’s some tiny part of your life that you actually do have some semblance of control over.